 If you're looking for something sweet to serve for breakfast or brunch, here are a few of my other favorite options!

-These soft, gooey raisin cinnamon rolls have all the flavor of cinnamon raisin bread, but with an even better texture.
-A thick swirl of tangy-sweet cream cheese frosting on top makes them all the more irresistible.
+These soft, gooey cinnamon raisin rolls have all the flavor of cinnamon raisin bread, but with an even better texture.
+A thick swirl of tangy-sweet cream cheese icing on top makes them all the more irresistible.
 To make your morning easier, these homemade sweet rolls can even be prepped for breakfast a day in advance!

 - Prep Time: 50 minutes